skilld-labs/plasmactl-bump/README.md

 1. Open the git repository.
 2. Check if the latest commit is not a bump commit.
-3. Collect a list of changed files until the previous bump commit is found (matching by author).
-If the `last` option is passed, only take changes from the last commit.
+3. Collect a list of changed (new, updated, deleted) files until the previous bump commit is found (matching by author).
+   If the `last` option is
+   passed, only take changes from the last commit.
 Prepare a map of resource objects to update.
 4. Get the short hash of the last commit.
 5. Iterate through the resource map and update the version of each.